Spring 2026

 Yes!
 (And thank you for asking - I love to talk about things that are not cancer related.)

 New York never disappoints.
-My daughter even wrote her Common App essay about the trip.(I’ll ask her if I can share it after she hears from all of her colleges.)
+My daughter even wrote her Common App essay about the trip.(I’ll ask her if I can share it after she hears from all of her colleges, even though she just committed to NYU.)
+I also got to hang out with my best friend from college and my sisters.
+I had almost forgotten how much fun life can be.
+Even in the city during a batshit summer heatwave.

-And the reunion was truly one of the happiest 72 hours of my life, still with the best friends ever.
-I’m actually just finishing a hometown PSA featuring favorite childhood haunts, me beating Scott S. (twice!) at ping pong, and the invincibility of lamb at Olga’s over hamburgers anywhere (unless it is The Hunter House).
+And the reunion was truly one of the best 72 hours of my life, still with the greatest friends ever.
+I’m just finishing a hometown PSA featuring favorite childhood haunts, me beating Scott S. (twice!) at ping pong, and the invincibility of lamb at Olga’s over hamburgers anywhere (unless it is The Hunter House).
 I’ll share that too, once I get some personal release forms signed and add a little piano tune I’ve been practicing.

-The Cambodia and Laos trip is going to need its own personal essay, but I was over the moon to get the medical all clear to go.
-My parents in-law took us.
+The Cambodia and Laos trip needs its own essay (currently a WIP titled, “Hot Pot Hikes Waat Poo”), but I was over the moon to get the medical all clear to go.
+My mother and father in-law took us.
 I am always aware (but have been super aware over the past two years) of how lucky I am.
+It is no small thing to feel and be loved by amazing grown ups when you are 58 and a half, especially when those grown ups are timeless (they also hiked - and told me how to spell - Vat Phou) and didn’t start off with you.

 Hmmmmm.
 That’s great.
 Even if this Q&C/A is a little boring.

 It is, isn’t it?
-To be honest, I am so sick of this ride that I don’t really even want to talk to you (now that I’m being honest, unlike at the beginning of this interview, when I was still lying).
+To be honest, I’m so sick of this ride that I don’t really even want to talk to you.
+(It feels good to be honest, unlike at the beginning of this interview, when I was still lying).

 Can I just give you the update and you can just sit back and relax and enjoy?